The Road to Resilience

 Under the pretext of being “practical,” many governments have chosen not to publicly discuss the urgency and scale of work required to adequately address the climate crisis.
 That means it is up to the community to find a pathway forward, and Manitoba’s Road to Resilience can provide the footholds.
 We want communities to read it, discuss it and add to future updates.

 We invite you to read the Road to Resilience: A Community Climate Action Pathway to a Fossil Fuel Free Future and Road to Resilience: Energy Solutions, advocate for further change and provide feedback to help make this vision a reality.

 Who We Are

-Manitoba’s Climate Action Team (CAT) is a coalition of environmental organizations in Manitoba working to create a road to climate resilience in our province.
+Manitoba’s Climate Action Team (CAT) is a coalition of environmental organizations in Manitoba working together to envision, investigate, and promote a road to climate resilience in our province.
 Member groups came together in late 2017 to independently review and consult with the public over the Province’s recently released Climate and Green Plan.
-CAT was formed one short year later when the Intergovernmental Panel for Climate Change (IPCC) 1.5 Report was released, stating that we have just 12 years (now 9) to drastically cut greenhouse gas emissions.
+CAT was formed one short year later when the Intergovernmental Panel for Climate Change (IPCC) 1.5 Report was released, stating how fast we need to drastically cut greenhouse gas emissions in order to prevent irreversible outcomes.
+This drove home the need for an intentional, collaborative, and grassroots effort to push toward the future that we want.

 A Resilient Future